"Undertake this journey for the remission of your sins,

 Saladin launched a surprise attack at Jaffa.
 Richard arrived by sea from Acre on August 1, 1192 and, even though heavily outnumbered, defeated Saladin.
 After 15 months in Outremer, Richard won every battle in capturing much of the Mediterranean coast from Saladin, but never attacked Jerusalem.

 At this point, the two mighty warriors of the Crusades decided to negotiate.
 Richard needed to return home and Saladin was weary of war.
 On September 2, 1192, they signed the Peace Treaty of Jaffa.
 The Crusader States would retain control of the coastal strip from Tyre to Jaffa, as well as Antioch and Tripoli.
 Jerusalem would stay in Muslim hands, but Christian pilgrims would be allowed free access to the holy sites of the city.
 King Richard sailed from Acre on October 9, 1192.
-The Kingdom became known as the Kingdom of Acre rather than Jerusalem, for Acre emerged as the center for the Crusader States.
-72
+The Kingdom became known as the Kingdom of Acre with the loss of Jerusalem, for Acre emerged as the capital of the Crusader States.
+78

 |THE STRAITS OF BOSPORUS AND THE DARDANELLES|